 You can still alert the City of Houston of issues by dialing 3-1-1 or 713-837-0311 of potential problems in your community.
 Houstonians can also access this helpful service via an e-mail to 311@HoustonTX.gov.
 A self Service Request (SR) form is available online at www.houston311.org.
 Once you’ve reported a problem please follow up with the District E office by emailing your case number and information on the issue to the District E office at districte@houstontx.gov to help make sure the problem is addressed in a timely manner.

-January 9, 2024 in Beautification Efforts, Community Newsletter, Events, Neighborhood News, TPC
+January 9, 2024 in Beautification Efforts, Community Newsletter, Did you know?, Events, TPC

 Oak Meadow Park Ribbon Cutting SCENARIO